daviloops/mintmeacoffee/README.md

     - Go to [mintbase website](https://www.mintbase.xyz/)
     - Connect with a wallet
     - Create a new nft contract assigning a near account address as the owner of the mintbase nft contract.
-3) Create a proxy minter account
+3) Create a proxy minter contract

    Create a new near account.
 You can create a subaccount using the previous owner account with:
     - Install near cli (optional)